 Images with missing alternative text

 Alternative text should be provided for all images in the accessible app in order to impart their meaning to users of screen readers.
-Short, descriptive alternative text must be present since screen readers are not designed to translate images to words.
+The short, descriptive alternative text must be present since screen readers are not designed to translate images into words.
 The alternative text must provide content descriptions and the purpose of the image.

 Wrong usage of WAI-ARIA